The Wilcove Team

 David Pattemore (former graduate student): David studied how the loss of native vertebrates in New Zealand has affected the pollination ecology of the native plants there; he also studied the degree to which non-native vertebrates are assuming the pollination roles of the missing natives.
 He is with Plant & Food Research in New Zealand.

 Jacob Socolar (former graduate student): Jacob studied the impacts of land-use change on Amazonian birds.
-He is at the University of Connecticut.
+He is at the University of Sheffield.

 Morgan Tingley (former postdoc): explored the factors driving long-term changes in the avifauna of the Great Smokies Mountains from 2012-2014 with support from David H. Smith Conservation Research Fellowship Program.
-He is at the University of Connecticut.
+He is at UCLA (as of Jan 2020).

 Will Turner (former postdoc): Will was a post-doctoral fellow from 2003-2006, working on issues pertaining to reserve design and management.
 He is with Conservation International.